Last Update: April 29, 2022

 Ideally, you should always consider file backups if you want to invest in long-term data protection.

 If you host multiple projects on a server, it allows you to back them up and thus restore them individually without impacting other projects

 Backups aren't just ideal for business continuity.
 They can also provide features that snapshots simply cannot.
 Think of image-level backups.
 They offer a slew of recovery options and can recover entire virtual machines or applications.

 For less dire scenarios, you can use incremental backups in order to only back up the data that has changed recently, so you can save up on storage space.

 This photo of your file system is typically used to restore entire servers in the event of data loss or corruption.

 If your startup or enterprise already has these storage systems in place, snapshots can be a great solution to data backup and security.
 However, they are best used for short-term situations.

 Once a backup is initiated, it will copy your files.
 These copies are kept in a separate location.
-Backup processes can take quite a long time to complete, depending on the volume of data you are backing up.
+Backup processes time will vary depending on the volume of data you are backing up.